 ExperienceOlympic's 3 Olympic Parks tour explores local sites near Port Angeles, Washington that you don't want to miss.
 These destinations include Hurricane Ridge, an Old-Growth Forest, and the nearby Strait of Juan de Fuca (body of water that joins the Pacific Ocean with Puget Sound, collectively called the Salish Sea).
 Our 3 Parks Tour can be organized at any hiking level, including a walking or driving tour.
 Enjoy narration from your naturalist guide while driving as well as ample opportunity to get out and stand, stroll, walk, hike, enjoy a short snowshoe, or experience tidepooling during a low tide as timing allows!

 Park 1: Olympic Mountains

 Hurricane Ridge is the only paved access road taking you to the Olympic Mountains and our Port Angeles-based 3 Parks Tour offers you a gateway.
 Although the views are reason enough to make this a part of your tour, the wildflowers, wildlife, and subalpine forests are also notable.
 On a clear day, a visit to Hurricane Ridge will hopefully allow us to view Mount Olympus, the highest peak in the Olympic Mountain range towering at just under 8,000 ft.
 (2400 m) elevation.

-The road to Hurricane Ridge is typically open daily from April/May to October/November.
-However, from roughly Thanksgiving to Spring Break, Hurricane Ridge is typically only open Friday - Sunday and daily during holidays such as the week around Christmas and New Years.
-Although a late fall, winter, and early spring visit to Hurricane Ridge is weather dependent, it might allow for opportunities to snowshoe.
+The road to Hurricane Ridge is typically open daily from May to October.
+However, from roughly December to March, Hurricane Ridge is typically only open Friday - Sunday, holiday Mondays and daily around the Christmas holiday.
 Read more about other Hurricane Ridge hiking and wildlife viewing tours if you are interested in a longer day of exploring Hurricane Ridge exclusively.

 Park 2: Old-Growth Forest